Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

   - If a variable is a part of a scale, consider using an abbreviation of that scale plus the scale item number (`anx1`, `anx2`, `anx3`)
     - Not only does this allow you to easily associate an item with a scale, but it also allows you to programatically select and manipulate scale items (for example, sum all items that start with "anx")
 - If you have used the question/scale before, consider keeping the variable name the same across projects.
 This can be very useful if you ever want to combine data across projects.
 - Be consistent with delimiters and capitalization.
-Options include:
-  - Pascal case (ScaleSum)
+Follow an existing naming convention.
-  - Snake case (scale_sum)–preferred method for variable names
+  - Snake case (scale_sum) – preferred method for variable names
-  - Camel case (scaleSum)
-  - Kebab case (scale-sum)–don’t use for variable names
+  - Kebab case (scale-sum) – don’t use for variable names
-  - Train case (Scale-Sum)–don’t use for variable names
+  - Train case (Scale-Sum) – don’t use for variable names
 - Consider denoting reverse coding in the variable name to reduce confusion (`anx1_r`)
 - Choose abbreviations and standard phrases to use across all variables.
 Using controlled vocabularies improves interpretation and also makes data exploration and manipulation easier[@riederer_column_2020].
   - mean = mean